vincentX3/RC-Raspberry-Pi-Car-with-Gesture-Control/README.md

 # RC-Raspberry-Pi-Car-with-Gesture-Control
 Have fun!
-Using gesture to control your Remote Control Raspberry Pi Car!
+Using gesture to control your RC(Remote Control) Raspberry Pi Car!

 ## What we done?
 Using gesture to control a Raspberry car.